Important Procedures & Information

 The last day a student may drop a semester course without a withdrawal appearing on the transcript is the ninth day of classes.
 If a student drops a class after this time, the student will receive a grade of “W”.
 The last day to withdraw from a course is the end of the tenth week.
 Deadlines for half-semester courses are in proportion to their seven week length.
 Check the Important Dates for Students calendar for exact dates.

-The exam schedule is posted on the Records and Registration website by the end of the 5th week of each semester.
+The finals schedule is posted on the Records and Registration website by the start date of each semester.

 Baltimore Student Exchange Program (BSEP) Enrollment